$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Discussion

 \subsection{Resolution}

 The resolution of the diffuser-based system was shown to be $\sim$7-10 lp/mm across a range of defocus errors (Fig. \ref{fig:restarget}).
-This is less than the maximum theoretical resolution of 13-20 lp/mm (Fig. \ref{fig:vergence}(d)).
-This is partly attributable to our scenes being very dense, making the inverse problem poorly conditioned \cite{adams_vivo_2022}, even though we used a low-noise, 16-bit sensor.
-In general, the resolution of phase mask-based imaging systems is dependent on the sparsity of the object.
-The resolution of the diffuser-based computational fundus camera is poorer than a properly focused conventional camera, evidenced by the imaging of the resolution target (Fig. \ref{fig:restarget}), the model eye (Fig. \ref{fig:modeleye}), and the in vivo eye (Fig. \ref{fig:invivofocus}).
-However, the computational image performs similarly across eyes with a very wide range of defocus errors with no prior adjustment, while the conventional camera requires precise focusing to maximize its resolution.
+This is less than the maximum theoretical resolution of 10-15 lp/mm (Fig. \ref{fig:vergence}(d)).
+This is partly attributable to the scene being dense, making the inverse problem poorly conditioned \cite{adams_vivo_2022}, even with a low-noise, high bit-depth sensor.
+The resolution of the diffuser-based computational fundus camera is poorer than a perfectly focused conventional camera.
+However, the ability to computationally refocus the system to compensate for refractive error with no mechanical adjustments is a significant advantage that could simplify image capture.
+Unlike traditional fundus imagers, which struggle on eyes with significant refractive error and require mechanical focus adjustments, this approach enables post-capture correction.
+This may be particularly useful for applications where rapid and simple fundus imaging is desired.
+To improve the imaging resolution of the system while retaining the digital refocusing ability, in the future, the diffuser could be replaced with an element with a sparser PSF, such as a random microlens array. \cite{liu_fourier_2020}

-\subsection{In vivo imaging}
+\subsection{\textit{In vivo} imaging}

 The results demonstrate that the diffuser-based computational fundus camera allows single-shot imaging of the fundus with no focusing required before image capture and can reconstruct images of the fundus over a large range of defocus errors.
-The in vivo FOV is approximately 40 degrees, which was estimated using the theoretical pixel size for a 60 diopter eye with -8.6 diopters of myopia.
-This FOV is common for non-mydriatic fundus cameras used for screening.
-Important clinical features, including the optic disk, macula, and larger blood vessels are resolved in both the model eye and in vivo human eye.
+The \textit{in vivo} FOV is approximately 40 degrees, which was estimated using the theoretical pixel size for a 60 diopter eye with -8.6 diopters of myopia.
+This FOV is common for non-mydriatic fundus cameras used for diagnostic screening.
+Important clinical features, including the optic disk, macula, and larger blood vessels are resolved in both the model eye and \textit{in vivo} human eye.
 Computational refocusing increased the visibility and contrast of the blood vessels (Fig. \ref{fig:invivofocus}).